Data Loading (CSV, Excel, SQL, APIs)#

 Quantitative values

-Stock price, volume
+Stock price, sales volume

 Categorical